wearewondrous/drupal-8-best-practices/README.md

 ### Kint

 Using twig, think about not only clicking on the very right to open in a new tab.
-There is also a difference when clicking at the very left plus icon vs. the „label“.
+There is also a difference, when clicking at the very left plus icon vs. the „label“.
 The first will open the nested tree all the way.
 The click on the label will only open the first level.

 ### Front page and `redirect`-module